1201 S. State Street,

 Below you will find the most common financial aid options for a student going through the College of Pharmacy program.
-If you have specific questions about your financial aid, please contact Melanie Mulder at the email or telephone number provided at the bottom of this page.
+If you have specific questions about your financial aid that are not addressed below, please contact Melanie Mulder at the email address provided at the bottom of this page.

 Most private loan options require credit-worthy cosigners.
 However, private loans typically have zero processing fees, which could potentially save you hundreds of dollars each year.

-Select the link above to view scholarship opportunities that are available for P1-P4 students.
+Select the link below to view scholarship opportunities that are available for P1-P4 students.

 Student Financial Services offers multiple payment plan options that you may choose from each semester.
 There is a $30 payment plan fee charged for each semester that you select a payment plan.